smartdevicelink/generic_hmi/github/PULL_REQUEST_TEMPLATE.md

 ### Testing Plan
 - [ ] I have verified that I have not introduced new warnings in this PR (or explain why below)
-- [ ] I have run the unit tests with this PR
 - [ ] I have tested this PR against Core and verified behavior (if applicable, if not applicable, explain why below).

 #### Unit Tests